What Happens to my Investments in Bankruptcy

-Here are the five most common investments and how they are dealt with when filing for personal bankruptcy or filing a consumer proposal:
+Here are the five most common investments and how they are dealt with when filing for personal bankruptcy:

-Company pensions or union pension plans are typically locked-in until you retire so they are exempt from seizure in bankruptcy or are exempt from seizure by creditors by federal or provincial legislation.
+Company pensions or union pension plans are typically locked-in until you retire, so they are exempt from seizure in bankruptcy or are exempt from seizure by creditors by federal or provincial legislation.

 The RESP account you have set up for your child’s post-secondary education is not considered an exempt asset in bankruptcy.
 The parent is the policy owner, even though they are intended for your child’s education.
-You would have the option of either cashing-in the RESP or make payments to your Trustee for the cash value of the RESP.
+You would have the option of either cashing in the RESP or making payments to your Trustee for the RESP cash value.